mikf/gallery-dl/README.rst

 Scoop
 ----------

-Apart from Chocolatey, *gallery-dl* is also available in Scoop_ "extras" bucket for Windows users.
+Apart from Chocolatey, *gallery-dl* is also available in Scoop_ "main" bucket for Windows users.

 .. code:: powershell

-    $ scoop install 7zip git; scoop bucket add extras # This adds the scoop extras bucket, offering more softwares
     $ scoop install gallery-dl

 Usage